ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: current_gain_bandwidth

     The frequency at which the unloaded loop gain extrapolates to 0 dB in the absence of additional poles and zeroes.
-This attribute takes effect when the channel is in Constant Current mode. for information about supported devices.
+This property takes effect when the channel is in Constant Current mode. for information about supported devices.
-    Default Value: Determined by the value of the NIDCPOWER_VAL_NORMAL setting of the  NIDCPOWER_ATTR_TRANSIENT_RESPONSE attribute.
+    Default Value: Determined by the value of the :py:data:`~nidcpower.TransientResponse.NORMAL` setting of the  :py:data:`nidcpower.Session.transient_response` property.

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the